Rdatatable/data.table/.ci/README.md

 ## GitLab Open Source Program

-We are currently part of the GitLab for [Open Source Program](https://about.gitlab.com/solutions/open-source/).
+We are currently part of the [GitLab for Open Source Program](https://about.gitlab.com/solutions/open-source/).
 This gives us 50,000 compute minutes per month for our GitLab CI.
-Our license needs to renewed yearly and is currently managed by @ben-schwen.
+Our license needs to be renewed yearly and is currently managed by @ben-schwen.

 ## Updating CI pipeline